Chytridiomycota: Life cycle

 Upon release from the germinated resting spore, zoospores seek out a suitable substrate for growth using chemotaxis or phototaxis.
 Some species encyst and germinate directly upon the substrate; others encyst and germinate a short distance away.
 Once germinated, enzymes released from the zoospore begin to break down the substrate and utilize it to produce a new thallus.
 Thalli are coenocytic and usually form no true mycelium (having rhizoids instead).

 Chytrids have several different growth patterns.
 Some are holocarpic, which means they only produce a zoosporangium and zoospores.
 Others are eucarpic, meaning they produce other structures, such as rhizoids, in addition to the zoosporangium and zoospores.
 Some chytrids are monocentric, meaning a single zoospore gives rise to a single zoosporangium.
-Others are polycentric, meaning one zoospore gives rise to many zoosporangium connected by a rhizomycelium.
+Others are polycentric, meaning one zoospore gives rise to many zoosporangia connected by a rhizomycelium.
 Rhizoids do not have nuclei, while a rhizomycelium can.